-Hotkeys: Each command menu item is assigned a hotkey combination, which appears next to the command menu item.
+Hotkeys: Each Command Menu item is assigned a hotkey combination, which appears next to the Command Menu item.
 Pressing the combined hotkeys simultaneously on your keyboard will work exactly as if you clicked the menu item with the mouse cursor.
 For example, if a command is listed as Hide CTRL H, when the piece is selected, pressing Ctrl+H will hide the piece.
+(In this case, the same command would probably also be used to show a piece which is already hidden.)

-If all the pieces in a group share a command (and a hotkey), you can select the group, right-click to see their command menu, and perform commands on all of the pieces in the group at once.
+If all the pieces in a group share a command (and a hotkey), you can select the group, right-click to see their Command Menu, and perform commands on all of the pieces in the group at once.
 For example, if all pieces in a selected group had the command Delete CTRL X, then you could delete all the pieces at once by selecting them all and choosing the Delete command.